zhubby/archgw/docs/source/concepts/tech_overview/prompt.rst

 subsystem and its **prompt handler** subsystem engineered with purpose-built LLMs to implement critical functionality on behalf of developers so that you can stay focused on business logic.

-Arch's **prompt handler** subsystem interacts with the **model subsytem** through Envoy's cluster manager system to ensure robust, resilient and fault-tolerant experience in managing incoming prompts.
+Arch's **prompt handler** subsystem interacts with the **model subsystem** through Envoy's cluster manager system to ensure robust, resilient and fault-tolerant experience in managing incoming prompts.

 .. seealso::
    Read more about the :ref:`model subsystem <model_serving>` and how the LLMs are hosted in Arch.